Free no-obligation site survey · Nationwide coverage Contact Us

 Why choose National Coating Specialists

-How to prepare an industrial site for coating work
+Getting an industrial site ready for the work

-How to prepare an industrial site for coating work
+Getting an industrial site ready for the work

 Good preparation shortens the programme and keeps the site running.
-The most useful thing an occupier can do is clear a working margin along the elevations being treated: pallets, stock, bins, skips and parked vehicles moved back far enough for access equipment to set up and travel.
-Where racking or plant is fixed close to a wall, we plan around it at survey stage rather than discovering it on day one.
+The most useful thing an occupier can do is clear a working margin along the elevations being treated: pallets, stock, bins, skips and parked vehicles pulled back far enough for access equipment to set up and move.
+Where racking or plant sits hard against a wall, we plan around it at survey rather than discovering it on day one.

-Beyond clear access, preparation is mostly communication, and most of it costs nothing.
-Staff should know which doors, loading bays and walkways are affected and when.
-External fittings such as vents, flues, cameras, lighting and cable runs are identified at survey so they can be masked or protected, and any roller doors within the working zone are scheduled so coating and curing do not clash with traffic passing through them.
+Beyond clear access, the rest is mostly communication, and most of it costs nothing.
+Staff need to know which doors, loading bays and walkways are affected, and when.
+Vents, flues, cameras, lighting and cable runs are spotted at survey so they can be masked or protected, and any roller doors in the working zone are scheduled so coating and curing do not clash with traffic going through them.

 • Clear a vehicle and storage margin along the elevations being coated